 The difference between coaching and counselling

-There is no real consensus about the difference between coaching and counselling because the line dividing the two is very thin, and everyone has their own interpretation.
+Coaching and counselling are both part of the client’s guidance process.
+There is no real consensus about the difference between coaching and counselling, because the line dividing the two is very thin, and everyone has their own interpretation.

 The spelling of counselling

-Counselling can be written with either a single or a double ‘L’.
-The Americans prefer to write counseling, the British counselling.
-How you write it does not really matter.
-We use the British spelling, so with a double ‘L’.
+Counselling can be spelled with either a single or a double ‘L’.
+The Americans prefer to write ‘counseling’, the British use ‘counselling’.
+There is no right or wrong in how you choose to spell it.
+We have chosen to use the British spelling, so with a double ‘L’.